4.97 from 2116 votes

-This is the BEST Chili Recipe!
+Congratulations, you’ve found the actual BEST Chili Recipe!
+It’s won dozens of cook-offs and is about to knock your socks off.
 Made with bacon (and the option to omit bacon if needed) and ground beef and simmered on the stove for just 30 minutes, this is my family’s go-to cool weather comfort food.

-Something savory/cozy for you today because believe it or not Fall is just around the corner, which means cold weather and hearty comfort foods like this Best Chili Recipe!
+Something savory/cozy for you today because believe it or not Fall is here, which means cold weather and hearty comfort foods like baked ziti, my favorite meatball recipe, and this best chili recipe!

 This recipe is actually one that I shared last year, and since then I’ve made it probably 50 times.
-Not only am I completely obsessed with it, it’s also won over a dozen Chili Cook-offs!
+Not only am I completely obsessed with it, as of this writing it’s also won over two dozen Chili Cook-offs!
 While I’ve never entered it into a cook-off myself, so many of you who have tried this chili recipe have commented or e-mailed me that it’s taken home first place and I don’t even know how to express how happy that makes me!

 Not only does it taste amazing, it’s shockingly simple to make.
 Basic, no-fuss ingredients and just 30 minutes of simmering yield a complex and rich flavor that’s simply unparalleled.